IreneBa26/WDNsAnalysis/README.md

   The project implements algorithms to evaluate the correlation between complex network theory metrics and water distribution metrics.
-  The calculations performed, evaluate the "small world" effect, graph theory measures for the analysis of networks and hydraulic paramethers in relation to the intensity and duration of failures, for example, deficit in the fulfilled water demand, due to insufficient pressure in network.
+  The calculations performed, evaluate the **"small world" effect**, graph theory measures for the analysis of networks and hydraulic paramethers in relation to the intensity and duration of failures, for example, deficit in the fulfilled water demand, due to insufficient pressure in network.